Sydney Sweeney confirms that breastplates are the next big thing at the GQ Men of the Year awards

-Back in 2020, Queen Z was papped at the Critics’ Choice Awards wearing a hot-pink Tom Ford two-piece, with the upper-half a chrome magenta number, moulded to fit her bust.
+The path was laid long ago by the perennially fashion forward Zendaya, who we’re clearly all just catching up with now.
+Back in 2021, Queen Z was one of the first to be seen repping a breastplate when she rocked up to the Critics’ Choice Awards wearing a hot-pink Tom Ford two-piece, the upper-half a chrome magenta number which was moulded to fit her bust.

 The outfit is widely regarded as one of Zendaya’s best - and she has a fair few to choose from - with Vogue hailing it as “unforgettable” in an article explaining its creation.